MarcialRosales/maven-concourse-pipeline/README.md

 The pipeline project is a template or a generic pipeline that we want to use to build any java application.
 It is important that we distinguish between our application repository and the actual pipeline's repository.
 The pipeline repository, where we are right now, consists of a set of artifacts (`pipeline.yml`, task ymls and bash scripts) that together knows how to build java applications.
-The idea is that every java application does not need to do its job pipeline but instead leverage an existing one.
+The idea is that every java application does not need to build its own pipeline but instead leverage an existing one.

 The application repository that we are going to build as means to demonstrate this pipeline is https://github.com/MarcialRosales/maven-concourse-pipeline-app1.